edoski/bostarter/docs/DB-PRJ-REPORT.md

 - **same might apply to profilo and livello_richiesto**
 - if user does supply new name and/or desc. then override default behaviour of maintaining prev name and/or desc
 - it's either this or write separate sp's updating each attribute

-## add more fake data to bostarter_demo.sql, and clean file up, also fix for profilo candidatura stuff not working (check all competenze of fake users and richiesti)

 ## for mongodb add a error collection which just logs any sql signal state 45000 errors triggered